 He chuckled, rolling his eyes.
 We left my bags in my room, and I followed him out again as he showed me how to operate the security system, giving me the code which I made sure to memorize instead of writing down.
-He showed me where the mud/laundry/storage room was then familiarized me with the kitchen then the living room, showing me where everything was.
+He showed me where the mud/laundry/storage room was, familiarized me with the kitchen, then the living room, showing me where everything was.
 He was yawning every minute, and I tapped my nails on my book to catch his attention.
 He turned instantly in surprise, and then grinned as he laughed.

 "Man, you're so damn quiet that I was starting to worry that you wouldn't be able to get my attention."
 He quickly looked worried about his bluntness for a moment, but I liked it and gave him an understanding smile.
 Even small noises sound loud when there's no other sound at all.